peterjc/flake8-rst-docstrings/README.rst

 Note in addition to the ``RST`` prefix alone you can use partial codes like ``RST2`` meaning ``RST200``, ``RST201``, ... and so on.

+Normally flake8 violations are to a specific line *and* column.
+Unfortuntatley, docutils only gives us a line number, and occasionally this only points to the start of a paragraph - not the exact line with an issue.

 Configuration
 -------------